elManto/elmanto.github.io/posts/welcome.md

 While in many cases there could be only one way to model a bug, for this situation I thought about a different perspective to reduce the bug to an intraprocedural one, that on average, is way easier to detect.
 Indeed, a possible idea here, is to consider that the overflowing memory access uses a variable that is initialized in the header of a for loop, but is used outside the loop.
 Thus, I designed a rule that individuates the variables used as counters within the loop and then identifies all times such variables are used to access a buffer outside the loop.
-Although I was expecting some false positives, this allowed me to do some tests in a more reasonable time, because in this way we can focus separately on each function instead of considering chains of multiple function.
+Although I was expecting some false positives, this allowed me to do some tests in a more reasonable time, because in this way we can focus separately on each function instead of considering chains of multiple functions.

 Here, I show the query written for CodeQl: